 The freshened breath alluded to earlier in this article is always a good indicator of just how good celery can be for your pet.

 If you’re dicing it up into bits and mixing it in with their dinner every few days or handing out a stick of it to chew on as an occasional treat, it won’t be long before your dog shows bright eyes, a shiny coat, and a healthy wet nose.

 Celery contains next to no fat or cholesterol, and that means your dog is going to have no long term adverse effects from eating it.

 Indeed, the only dangers of dogs eating celery – the aforementioned choking hazard, or problems in their toilet time if they eat too much of it – are short term maladies that soon clean up, but are still best avoided if you want a happy dog.

 Celery contains good portions of manganese and potassium, as well as countless vitamins that help bolster their immune systems, promote good growth in younger dogs, and overall release effective and active energy over time.

-It’s also worth noting that celery is packed with enough fibre to help keep dogs nice and regular in their business visits to the garden.
+It’s also worth noting that celery is packed with enough fiber to help keep dogs nice and regular in their business visits to the garden.

-The parts of celery around the tougher exterior, especially, contain plenty of fibre that does wonders to give the digestive system a workout.
+The parts of celery around the tougher exterior, especially, contain plenty of fiber that does wonders to give the digestive system a workout.